nikhil550/fabric-ca-k8s/README.md

 # **Hyperledger Fabric Certificate Authority on Kubernetes (k8s)**

-## Watch this tutorial on [YouTube](https://youtu.be/PbMxqH6bNB8) before you do it on your local machine.

 Deploy a Hyperledger Fabric Certificate Authority using Native Kubernetes (k8s) for Production Hyperledger Fabric Networks Deployed on Cloud Infrastructure.
 # ***IMPORTANT NOTE: DO NOT USE THIS CONFIGURATION IN PRODUCTION AS TLS IS NOT ENABLED, FOR PRACTICE ONLY!***